apache/systemds/beginners-guide-to-dml-and-pydml.md

 # Overview

-SystemML enables *flexible*, scalable machine learning.
+SystemDS enables *flexible*, scalable machine learning.
 This flexibility is achieved through the specification of a high-level declarative machine learning language that comes in two flavors, one with an R-like syntax (DML) and one with a Python-like syntax (PyDML).

 Algorithm scripts written in DML and PyDML can be run on Spark, on Hadoop, or in Standalone mode.
-SystemML also features an MLContext API that allows SystemML to be accessed via Scala or Python from a Spark Shell, a Jupyter Notebook, or a Zeppelin Notebook.
+SystemDS also features an DSContext API that allows SystemDS to be accessed via Scala or Python from a Spark Shell, a Jupyter Notebook, or a Zeppelin Notebook.

 This Beginner's Guide serves as a starting point for writing DML and PyDML